DarkflameUniverse/DarkflameServer/README.md

 ```

 ### Windows builds (WSL)
 This section will go through how to install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) and building in a Linux environment under Windows.
-WSL requires Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.
+WSL requires Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11 (Build 22000 and higher).

 **Open the Command Prompt application with Administrator permissions and run the following:**
 ```bash